deswelle-j/sym-tricks/README.md

 composer update
 ```

-To create the database your edit the .env file
+To create the database, edit the .env file

 on the line 32 DATABASE_URL=mysql://root:@127.0.0.1:3306/sym-tricks
 ```bash